 Symptoms may be your best guide.
 Some testing will not find it so subclinical KPU often gets ruled out by the practitioner, however, if symptoms are severe, then get tested from a reputable lab.
 The test to ask your practitioner for is a 24 hour urine collection from Labcorp: Porphyrins, Quantitative, Random Urine, TEST: 120980, CPT: 84120.
 Keep urine refrigerated during this test.

-Please listen to radio show episode #90, where Dr. Beth O’Hara and I discuss the heem dysregulation and mast cell link in detail for you.
+Please listen to this podcast episode #90, where Dr. Beth O’Hara and I discuss the heem dysregulation and mast cell link in detail for you.

 Quickly Reduce Your Child’s Symptoms